RAF Winthorpe: Second World War

 RAF Winthorpe was opened as a Bomber Command station in September 1940 as a part of the expansion period of the late 1930s.
 It was intended to be used by 300 and 301 Polish bomber squadrons flying Fairey Battles.
 Both squadrons were based at RAF Swinderby and used Winthorpe as a satellite station.
 No. 300 squadron moved to Winthorpe on 22 August 1940 with 301 squadron following a week later.
 The station was initially commanded by 2nd Colonel Wacklaw Makosli.

 After much training, the two squadrons carried out their first raid on 14/15 September 1940.
 Their target was a number of invasion barges in Boulogne Harbour.
 All aircraft returned safely.

 On 14 October, a raid by the Luftwaffe dropped a single parachute mine onto Winthorpe airfield.
 This left a large crater in the grass runway but there was no loss of life.

-Although both squadrons had had success with their outdated Fairey Battles (dropping over a combined 45 tons of bombs) in late October 1940, 301 squadron received their first 2 Vickers Wellingtons.
+Although both squadrons had had success with their outdated Fairey Battles (dropping a combined total of more than 45 tons of bombs) in late October 1940, 301 squadron received their first 2 Vickers Wellingtons.
 By January 1941, 301 squadron had fully converted to Wellingtons.

 A raid on 13/14 January 1941 was subject to bad weather, causing the rough landing of a 301 squadron Wellington, blocking the runway, causing the rest of the squadron to divert to other airfields.
 2 more Wellingtons crashed on the landing approach to Digby with only 1 survivor between them.
 The bad weather rendered Swinderby inoperable for the rest of the month of January, forcing training to take place at Winthorpe, with crews flying out to RAF Syerston and RAF Newton to be loaded with their bombs.

 On 14 July 1941, both 300 and 301 squadrons were transferred to RAF Hemswell.

 After the departure of the two Polish squadrons, RAF Winthorpe saw very little activity.
 Control of the station was passed over to RAF Ossington.
 Winthorpe was briefly used in late 1941 by 455 squadron with their now-obsolete Handley Page Hampdens, but they had left by February 1942.

 In early 1942, Winthorpe underwent major reconstruction with the building of 3 hard runways in the standard A-shaped bomber configuration.
 After this period, Swinderby took back control of Winthorpe from Ossington.
 In 1942 Winthorpe was used as a training station for Avro Manchester and Avro Lancaster bomber crews (though production of the Manchester was swiftly halted due to its unpopularity amongst crews and underpowered engines).